 6.3 The Committee is of the view that the composition of the board of directors is critical to the independent functioning of the board.
 There is a significant body of literature on corporate governance, which has guided the composition, structure and responsibilities of the board.
 The Committee took note of this while framing its recommendations on the structure and composition of the board.
 The composition of the board is important in as much as it determines the ability of the board to collectively provide the leadership and ensures that no one individual or a group is able to dominate the board.
 The executive directors (like director-finance, director-personnel) are involved in the day to day management of the companies; the non-executive directors bring external and wider perspective and independence to the decision making.
-Till recently, it has been the practice of most of the companies in India to fill the board scomprise of the promoters of the company, and independent directors if chosen were also handpicked thereby ceasing to be independent.
-This has undergone a change and increasingly the boards comprise of following groups of directors - promoter directors, a part of whom are independent.
+Till recently, it has been the practice of most of the companies in India to fill the board with representatives of the promoters of the company, and independent directors if chosen were also handpicked thereby ceasing to be independent.
+This has undergone a change and increasingly the boards comprise of following groups of directors - promoter director, (promoters being defined by the erstwhile Malegam Committee), executive and non executive directors, a part of whom are independent.
 A conscious distinction has been made by the Committee between two classes of non-executive directors, namely, those who are independent and those who are not.